ThomDyson/CYDFlipClock/README.md

 # Flip Clock on a Cheap Yellow Display (CYD)
 This program uses a Cheap Yellow Display to show a classic flip clock.
-The design is based on Jeremy Cook's [Simulated Flip Clock](https://github.com/funnypolynomial/FlipClock), but I've updated the code to use modern libraries and a CYD.
+The design is based on Jeremy Cook's [Simulated Flip Clock](https://github.com/funnypolynomial/FlipClock), but I've updated the code to use modern libraries and a CYD. **Note:** Touch the screen to force a flip.

 ![Animation](./assets/CYDFlipClock1.gif)